 export ANDROIDSDK=/path/to/android-sdk export ANDROIDNDK=/path/to/android-ndk export ANDROIDNDKVER=rX export ANDROIDAPI=X # example export ANDROIDSDK="/home/tito/code/android/android-sdk-linux_86" export ANDROIDNDK="/home/tito/code/android/android-ndk-r7" export ANDROIDNDKVER=r7 export ANDROIDAPI=14

-Also, you must configure you’re PATH to add the android binary:
+Also, you must configure your PATH to add the android binary: